XYplorer-Scripts/HTMLImagePreview/README.md

 ----------

 #### Release Notes
++ v 2.0 - 2015-03-31 15:00z
+    - Adds global for overriding filter configuration.
+    - Separates showing preview from the action taken on the checked images.
+    - Adds scripts for various actions (selecting, filtering, archiving, etc.).
+    - Changes default action from selecting to showing a menu of actions.
+      To restore the old behavior use the *select* script: `Load 'HTMLImagePreview', 'select', 'f';`
+    - Changes menu order and access keys.
 + v 1.3 - 2015-03-30 18:00z
     - Fixes problems with escaping quotes and ampersands.
     - Fixes titlebox being too small.